Back to index

 • Click a cell to select

-• Use on-screen digits or keyboard to enter
+• Use the on-screen number pad or keyboard to enter digits

 Keyboard